HyGamer2010/SpaceMonkey/README.md

 <h1 align="center">Space Monkey Mod</h1>

 This mod has a 15 upgrades and a paragon, all different icons, and models for the tier 5's and the paragon.
-There are still no unique models for tiers 0-4 or an portraits for anything besides the base tower and paragon.
+There are still no unique models for tiers 0-4 or any portraits for anything besides the base tower and paragon.

 [![Requires BTD6 Mod Helper](https://raw.githubusercontent.com/gurrenm3/BTD-Mod-Helper/master/banner.png)](https://github.com/gurrenm3/BTD-Mod-Helper#readme)